Course Descriptions 2025-2026

 Early Elementary Programs

-Pre-K / Kindergarten class
+Pre-K / Kindergarten Class

 1 year.
 2-day class.
-Pre-K & K; 4-6 years old.
+Pre-K & Kinder; 4-6 years old.

-This class introduces young students to classroom/group activities.
-Lessons will introduce letters, letter sounds with phonics-based materials, and build-up early writing skills.
-Students will work through beginner math principles with the help of manipulatives and games.
-History and science will be incorporated into the week, though most activities will center on a theme.
-Each class will begin with a review of the calendar, seasons, and weather.
-There will be a Q&A time followed by letter introduction.
-Students will enjoy weekly crafts and occasional class parties to celebrate seasonal holidays.
-Weekly homework packets will be provided to help reinforce skills presented during class time.
-Children must be 4 years old by August 31st of the school year and fully potty trained.
-(Special education services or therapies are not available.)
+This class introduces young students to classroom/group activities while engaging in a fun learning environment.
+Lessons will introduce letters, letter sounds and phonics-based materials while encouraging early writing skills.
+Students will also work through beginner math skills depending on their age/grade with the help of manipulatives and games.
+History and science will be incorporated into the week, though most activities will be centered on different weekly themes.
+Each class begins with a review of the calendar, seasons, weather and songs.
+This is followed by letter introduction, a new letter every week.
+Student’s will enjoy learning activities and games while working with the teacher in small groups to practice newly introduced skills like letter pronunciation and math lessons.
+Arts

 Early Elementary Homeroom